Can Guinea Pigs Eat Strawberries? (How Much is Safe?)

 Pansy: *Nibble, nibble* POPCORN!
 “Wait, where did I leave that strawberry?”

-If you think your guinea pig doesn’t like strawberries at first, keep trying!
-Guinea pigs are often cautious with new foods and take a bit of time to get used to an unfamiliar taste.
 Leave a strawberry in their cage for a few hours to give them time to investigate and nibble it at their own pace.
-Be sure to remove any uneaten berries after a couple of hours so it doesn’t wilt or mold in your guinea pig’s cage.
+Also, be sure to remove any uneaten berries after a couple of hours so it doesn’t wilt or mold in your guinea pig’s cage.

 If your guinea pig decides that they do not like the berries, try feeding the leafy tops or some leaves off a strawberry plant.
 These are also full of nutrients, and most piggies that are adverse to the sweetness of the berries will take a liking to the leaves.